dwavesystems/dwave-ocean-sdk/docs/shared/admin.rst

     The maximum amount of solver-access time that a member or application can consume for a monthly renewal period.
-This maximum cannot be greater than the project's total amount of solver-access time, which is unlimited for most seat-based projects.
+This maximum cannot be greater than the project's total amount of solver-access time.

 .. |meatball_menu| image:: ../_images/leap_kebab_menu.png
     :scale: 50 %